infirms/SigMaker-Modified/README.md

 After compiling compiler will automaticly copy plugin dll file to the path of environment variable IDADIR in plugins folder.

+In case you are using pre-compiled binaries just copy them into plugins folder in your ida installation directory.

 # Usage

 Plugin gui can be called by simple Ctrl + Alt + S combination or with Edit-> Plugins -> SigMaker.